-By replacing the Excel version with Google Spreadsheets, we can now both access and edit the same document from anywhere.
+By replacing the Excel version with Google Spreadsheets, we could both access and edit the same document from anywhere.
 That means it’s no longer just one person’s job to update the bills every month—with a Google Spreadsheet either of us can update the file as soon as we pay the latest bill.

 This system doesn’t just work for couples, it’s perfect for roommates, too (who, arguably, will be more concerned about equally dividing living expenses than cohabitating lovebirds).

-This spreadsheet is only setup for two people splitting expenses evenly, although with a little finessing it could easily accommodate any number of roommates).
+This spreadsheet is only setup for two people splitting expenses evenly, although with a little finessing it could easily accommodate any number of roommates.

 To use it, simply change the expense categories to reflect your monthly expenses, enter what you spent on each category.
 The other person enters what her or she spent in each category and the spreadsheet automatically calculates how much you owe the other person or how much he or she owes you.